jonshiach/graphics-labs/_sources/pages/02_hello_triangle.md

 Here we have defined the integer `VAO` using `GLunit` instead of plain old `unsigned int`. `GLuint` stands for <a href="https://www.khronos.org/opengl/wiki/OpenGL_Type" target="_blank">**OpenGL unsigned integer**</a> and we use this because different architectures stores variables using different memory sizes.
 In order to ensure our application works across various platforms we use OpenGL types.
 ```

-OpenGL expects the $x$, $y$ and $z$ co-ordinates of all vertices to be between -1.0 and 1.0 where the $x$ and $y$ axes point to the right and up respectively and the $z$ axes points out from the screen (these are known as **Normalised Device Co-ordinates (NDC)** - more on this later).
+OpenGL expects the x, y and z co-ordinates of all vertices to be between -1.0 and 1.0 where the x and y axes point to the right and up respectively and the z axes points out from the screen (these are known as **Normalised Device Co-ordinates (NDC)** - more on this later).
 For now we are going to draw a triangle with vertex co-ordinates (-0.5,-0.5,0), (0.5,-0.5,0) and (0,0.5,0) for the bottom-left, bottom-right and top vertices respectively.

 ```{figure} ../images/opengl_window.svg
 :width: 400